 A national network

-The establishment of the Indigenous Housing and Homelessness Policy, Practice and Research Network has been funded by the Australian Government, in support of their commitment to Closing the Gap between Indigenous and non-Indigenous Australians.
+The Indigenous Housing and Homelessness Policy, Practice and Research Network was funded by the Australian Government, in support of their commitment to Closing the Gap between Indigenous and non-Indigenous Australians.

-AHURI is forming a network of organisations with an interest in Indigenous housing and homelessness policy, practice and/or research that works collaboratively to:
+AHURI engaged a variety of organisations with an interest in Indigenous housing and homelessness policy, practice and/or research to:

 - effect an improved transfer of research evidence into policy development or practice change

 - identify gaps in research evidence and share in the responsibility of investing in such research

 - share policy and practice experience of what works and why

 - create opportunities for peer-to-peer critique of policy, practice and research.

 Activities included the development of a set of information sheets that examine specific housing issues and identify associated policy solutions by drawing on AHURI’s research evidence.
 The Network also ran a series of regional meetings around Australia.